houghb/savvy/doc/getting-started.rst

 Quick Start Tutorial
 ====================
 This is a quick start that generates a radial plot, heatmap, and network plot using sample datafiles.
+Run the following code from a Jupyter Notebook.

 .. code:: python